LeLunZ/pymoodle-jku-linz/README.md

 ### Download

 With the download utility you can download files and exams from moodle.
 There are multiple ways to select a course.
-If nothing is specified it will download everything.
-But you can also launch Download in interactive mode like
-this: `pymoodle download -i`
+If you run the `pymoodle download` without any arguments, you can pick the downloadable courses.
+But you can also Download everything from the current semester like this: `pymoodle download -a` To download really everything call `pymoodle download -a -o`.
+This will also download older semester.

-Or it's possible to search and download courses, which includes the word "Logic" or "Daten" like
+Or it's possible to search and download courses, which name includes the word "Logic" or "Daten" like
 this: `pymoodle download -s Logic -s Daten`

-To download stuff from old courses specify the `-o` option, else only running courses will be considered.
+To download stuff from old courses specify the `-o` option, else only running/current courses will be considered.
 In interactive mode you can press *m* to load old courses.

 **Only for people who used PyMoodle before**